Racing the Wadden Sea with a mud sled

 "Where do we end up?
 The day itself is on the run and nature seals the rest of the world with everlasting darkness.
 Do we look perhaps for tribes under new skies and for another world that has not yet been touched by war?
 The gods call us back.
 Forbid that mortal eyes see the end of everything.
 Why do we violate with oars a strange and sacred sea?
 Why do we disturb the quiet residences of the gods?"

 So, ships stuck in the mudflats.
 In a world where nothing could be distinguished anymore.
 What was sea and what was land?
 Where ended the horizon and where started the sky?
 A world that must be sacred and the domain of gods.
 Around a century younger then Pedo's journey, the Roman Tacitus wrote about this same area about rumors that even pillars of Hercules existed here or that Hercules himself had been here.
 Yes, the Romans really thought they were at a mythical place at the very end of the world.

 do not let me sink.

 The 42nd Race

 The bastards of the Frisia Coast Trail finished without glory.
-Subdued by the huge monsters, the wild whales and seals, as described by the Roman Albinovanus Pedo mentioned above.
-Translated into today's 'beasts': the Frisian bastards lost against the locals, the more than two-meter-tall rugby players who participated too.
-Know that the people of the Wadden Sea coast are actually the tallest people of the planet.
+Subdued by the wild whales and sea dogs, as described by the Roman Albinovanus Pedo mentioned above.
+Translated into today's 'beasts': the Frisian bastards lost against the local, more than two meter tall rugby players who participated too.
+Know that the people of the Wadden Sea coast are actually the tallest people on our planet.
 They are even taller than the people of Tonga.
-If you do not believe it, check out the facts of our blog post The Giants of Twilight Land.
+If you don't believe it, check out the facts of our blog post Giants of Twilight Land.

 but it is an experience not to miss!